-Income in case of income-retaining unit certificates without capital gains tax paid/deducted (domestic and foreign tranche)
+Income in case of income-retaining unit certificates without payment of capital gains tax (full income retention)

 Income during the accounting year net of costs shall not be distributed.
 No payment pursuant to InvFG will be made.
-November 15 of the following accounting year shall be the key date pursuant to InvFG in case of failure to pay capital gains tax on the annual income.
+December 15 of the following accounting year shall be the key date pursuant to InvFG in case of failure to pay capital gains tax on the annual income.